-FIBI's tangible common equity (TCE)/RWAs ratio was 10.7% as of June 2024, below the global peer median (see Exhibit 5).
-The bank's TCE-to-total assets ratio was 5.4%, broadly at the same level as its 5.2% Basel III leverage ratio that was above the 4.5% minimum regulatory requirement that applied at that time.
-The bank's tighter leverage ratios compared to peers are in part driven by its high liquidity buffers, with a high share of cash and equivalents.
+FIBI's tangible common equity (TCE)/RWAs ratio was 10.1% as of the end of 2024, below the global peer median (see Exhibit 5).
+The bank's TCE-to-total assets ratio was 5.3%, broadly at the same level as its 5.2% Basel III leverage ratio that was above the 4.5% minimum regulatory requirement that applied at that time.
+The bank's tighter leverage ratios compared to peers are in part driven by its high liquidity buffers, with a significant share of cash and equivalents.

-Exhibit 5 FIBI's capitalisation is lower than global peers driven by conservative risk weight Risk-weighted capitalisation and leverage of Israeli banks and the global median as of June 2024
+Exhibit 5 FIBI's capitalisation is lower than global peers driven by conservative risk weight Risk-weighted capitalisation and leverage of Israeli banks and the global median as of the end of 2024

-FIBI reported a Common Equity Tier 1 (CET1) capital ratio of 11.3% as of June 2024, up from 10.4% as of end-2022 and well above the 9.2% minimum regulatory requirement that applied at that time.
-Similarly to other periods of high volatility and in line with the Bol's guidance, FIBI adjusted down its dividend and distributed earnings below its dividend distribution policy of up to 50% of its annual net income in the last four quarters, building up its capital buffers.
+FIBI reported a Common Equity Tier 1 (CET1) capital ratio of 11.3% as of the end of 2024, broadly stable compared to 2023 and up from 10.4% as of end-2022, well above the 9.2% minimum regulatory requirement that applied at that time.
+Similarly to other periods of high volatility and in line with the Bol's guidance to maintain higher buffers during periods of uncertainty, FIBI adjusted down its dividend and distributed earnings below its dividend distribution policy of up to 50% of its annual net income starting from the third quarter of 2023, building up its capital buffers.